It is a cavity created to join an internal body part with the exterior.

 Types of ostomies

 A colostomy forms a stoma of the colon or large intestine.
-A small bulge from the intestine is bought through the abdominal wall and attached to the outer skin to form an outlet for waste.
+A slight bulge from the intestine is bought through the abdominal wall and attached to the outer skin to create a waste outlet.

-An ileostomy is the open end of the ileum (small intestine) bought on the surface of the abdomen and secured there to form an outlet for waste.
+An ileostomy is the open end of the ileum (small intestine) bought on the surface of the abdomen and secured there to form a waste outlet.

 Surgery often involves the removal of the colon and rectum.